 The following list of information sources and employment agencies is neither comprehensive nor representative.
 But it does give you an idea of the range of advisory services available and shows you the different routes that you could take:

-At the University of Mannheim, you can attend language courses through the Studium Generale program, take part in appropriate courses available at the School of Humanities, or use the multimedia language courses in the Media Center.
+At the University of Mannheim, you can attend language courses through the Studium Generale program or take part in appropriate courses available at the School of Humanities.
 Finding a tandem conversation partner through the International Office is an excellent way to develop your foreign language skills.
 External institutions, such as German adult education centers (Volkshochschulen), private vocational schools, and international cultural institutions also provide language courses.

 In addition, or alternatively, you can attend a language course abroad and gain experience of living in a foreign country while learning the language.
 Language courses abroad are particularly suitable for the first semester of your program when it is too early to spend a semester studying or working abroad.
 Usually, learning a language in the country where it is spoken is much more intense, and most importantly, you also gain an insight into the culture of that country.
 It’s a good way to prepare for a subsequent internship or period of study abroad.
 Or, even if you are “only” doing the course for personal reasons, it still looks great on your CV.